-OperationalActivities and PerformanceCharacteristics serve as sources for system Requirements.
+OperationalActivities serve as sources for system Requirements.
 OperationalActivities lead to the identification and definition of functional Requirements.
-PerformanceCharacteristics lead to the identification and definition of performance Requirements.
-The results in / result of relationships are used to map elements in these classes.
-Thus, a Requirement is the result of an OperationalActivity or a PerformanceCharacteristic.
+The results in / result of relationships are used to map elements in this class.
+Thus, a Requirement is the result of an OperationalActivity.
 See the SDG for a description and use of Requirement attributes.